Has your employer changed your contract?

 - Taking powers out of your hands

-There is an almost unlimited number of different ways for employers to change your employment contract unfairly, and it could be that you are entitled to resign and/or ask for a settlement agreement as a result.
-It is difficult to determine exactly whether a specific step taken by your employer warrants asking for a settlement agreement – each case is different.
+There is an almost unlimited number of different ways for employers to change your employment contract unfairly, and it could be that you are entitled to resign and/or ask for an exit settlement agreement as a result.
+It is difficult to determine exactly whether a specific step taken by your employer warrants asking for a settlement – each case is different.
 It is necessary to review the contract of employment document itself, together with other contractual documents such as the company handbook and consider the broader context too.

 Top TipsDippalli Naik